NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 In any case, however, the aim here is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.

+I will be providing learning materials, and tutorials that folks can use if they want to learn more.

 -->